-To run the schemes in offline mode we use ERA-5 hourly data of precipitation and 3-hourly winds, surface pressure, temperature, cloud liquid and ice water content on a $1^{\circ} \times 1^{\circ}$ horizontal grid to mimic a large-scale climate model of fairly high horizontal resolution.
-Winds, surface pressure, temperature, and water contents are then linearly interpolated on 1hr interval so that they are synchronised with the precipitation.
-In the vertical we use data at 67 model levels taking every second ERA5 level, again to mimic a typical model's vertical resolution but also to speed up calculations.
-To estimate the vertical profiles of convective heating rates, we follow Fueglistaler et al. (2009) and evaluate diabatic heating using ERA5 hourly data from the short range forecasts, computing it as the residual between the parameterized temperature tendency and the radiative heating rates (longwave plus shortwave).
-When needed, we also evaluate the cloud bottom and cloud top altitudes using the cloud water content (liquid+ice) given in ERA5.
+To run the schemes in offline mode we use ERA-5 hourly data of precipitation and 3-hourly winds, surface pressure, 156 temperature, cloud liquid and ice water content on a $1^{\circ} \times 1^{\circ}$ horizontal grid to mimic a large-scale climate model of 157 fairly high horizontal esolution.
+Winds, surface pressure, temperature, and water contents are then linearly interpo-158 lated on 1hr interval so that they are synchronised with the precipitation.
+In the vertical we use data at 67 model 159 levels taking every second ERA5 level, again to mimic a typical model's vertical resolution but also to speed up calcu-160 lations.
+To estimate the vertical profiles of convective heating rates, we follow Fueglistaler et al. (2009) and evaluate 161 diabatic heating using ERA5 hourly data from the short range forecasts, computing it as the residual between the 162 parameterized temperature tendency and the radiative heating rates (longwave plus shortwave).
+When needed, we 163 also evaluate the cloud bottom and cloud top altitudes using the cloud water content (liquid+ice) given in ERA5.
+164